 DCS must provide an interpreter if your ability to communicate in English is limited.
 Be sure to ask for an interpreter every time you talk to DCS.
 You should also get translations of any forms that could affect your rights.
-Be sure to ask that all your forms be translated.
+Be sure to ask DCS to have all your forms translated.
 DCS must provide these interpreter and translation services as soon as possible.
 Do not sign any form or make a written agreement unless you completely understand the form or agreement.

 Apply online with CLEAR*Online - http://nwjustice.org/get-legal-help

 CLEAR is Washington's toll-free, centralized intake, advice and referral service for low-income people seeking free legal assistance with civil legal problems.